dhmay/jamstats/README.md

 ### Commandline

-Get full help for the `jamstats` command by running it with the `--help` argument.
+Get full help for the `jamstats` (or `jamstats.exe` on Windows) command by running it with the `--help` argument.

-`jamstats [-h] [--anonymize] [--debug] [--inprogress] jsonfileorserver [outfile]`

-Makes plots describing a game and writes them to a PDF.
-If output PDF file isn't specified, uses the input filepath and changes .json to .pdf.
-If `--inprogress` is specified, instead of reading an input JSON file, connects to a running scoreboard server and downloads the current game state.
-In that case, the first unnamed argument should be a string of the format `server:port`, e.g., `localhost:8000`.
+Basic usage is:

+`jamstats <input> [output]`

+`<input>` can be:

+* a JSON file from a completed or in-progress game
+    * jamstats will build the plots representing that game
+* the server and port number (e.g., `127.0.0.1:8000`) of a running scoreboard
+    * jamstats will connect to the scoreboard and download the latest game state

+`[output]` is optional.

+* If omitted, plots will be written to a PDF file with the same name as the JSON input file but with extension `.json` instead of `.pdf`
+* If provided:
+    * if it is an integer (e.g., `8080`), jamstats will start a webserver on that port number.
+Browse to, e.g., `http://locoalhost:8080` to view plots in your browser
-If `outfile` has a `.txt` or `.tsv` extension, will instead write tab-delimited game data.
+    * if it has a `.txt` or `.tsv` extension, jamstats will write tab-delimited game data file that can be loaded in Excel or R
+    * otherwise, jamstats will write plots to a PDF file with that name

 ### Using jamstats from Python